 31.06 Elections

 There was no external interest in the Parish Council vacancy and no councillor was able to take up the role of Chair.
 The Vice-Chair, Cllr Milbourn is prepared to stand as Chair for the next 12 months.
-Richard Vincent is stepping up to Vice-Chair and Jane Proctor voted in.
+Richard Vincent is stepping up to Vice-Chair and Jane Proctor votedwas cop-opted in.

 31.07 Correspondence